fathanadhitama/bambangshop-main/README.md

 The subscribers are another Rocket instances, so the notification will be sent using HTTP POST request to each subscriber's `receive notification` address.

 ## API Documentations

-You can download the Postman Collection JSON here: https://ristek.link/AdvProgWeek7Postman

 After you download the Postman Collection, you can try the endpoints inside "BambangShop Publisher" folder.
 This Postman collection also contains endpoints that you need to implement later on (the `Notification` feature).